julia-popko/julia-popko.github.io/README.md

 %}
 ```

+If this is not working, include `section-mockups-desktop.html` or `section-mockups-mobile.html`, and delete the line `proto_desktop`

 For help writing the `.md` file go here: [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 To add a class to the generated element add `{:.class}` before the line.
 To add it in a `li` add this at the beginning of the line `* {:.class-name} `